Scaling Out-of-Distribution Detection for Real-World Settings: The CAOS Benchmark

 \section{The CAOS Benchmark}

 The Combined Anomalous Object Segmentation (CAOS) benchmark is comprised of two complementary datasets for evaluating anomaly segmentation systems on diverse, realistic anomalies.
 First is the StreetHazards dataset, which leverages simulation to provide a large variety of anomalous objects realistically inserted into driving scenes.
-Second is the BDD-Anomaly dataset, which consists of real images taken from the BDD100K dataset \cite{bdd100k}.
+Second is the BDD-Anomaly dataset, which contains real images from the BDD100K dataset \citep{bdd100k}.
 StreetHazards contains a highly diverse array of anomalies; BDD-Anomaly contains anomalies in real-world images.
 Together, these datasets allow researchers to judge techniques on their ability to segment diverse anomalies as well as anomalies in real images.
-All images have $720\times 1280$ resolution, and we recommend evaluating with the AUROC, AUPR, and FPR$K$ metrics, which we describe in Section \ref{section:experiments}.
+All images have $720\times 1280$ resolution.

 \textbf{The StreetHazards Dataset.}\quad StreetHazards is an anomaly segmentation dataset that leverages simulation to provide diverse, realistically-inserted anomalous objects.
-To create the StreetHazards dataset, we use the Unreal Engine along with the CARLA simulation environment \cite{carla}.
+To create the StreetHazards dataset, we use the Unreal Engine along with the CARLA simulation environment \citep{carla}.
 From several months of development and testing including customization of the Unreal Engine and CARLA, we can insert foreign entities into a scene while having them be properly integrated.
 Unlike previous work, this avoids the issues of inconsistent chromatic aberration, inconsistent lighting, edge effects, and other simple cues that an object is anomalous.
 Additionally, using a simulated environment allows us to dynamically insert diverse anomalous objects in any location and have them render properly with changes to lighting and weather including time of day, cloudy skies, and rain.